Main Street Name Use Policy

 Policy on the Use of the Name “Main Street”

 The National Trust for Historic Preservation® owns the trademark for the phrase “Main Street”1 as it applies to the revitalization of traditional and historic commercial districts.
-The Trust allows local, regional, state, and citywide organizations involved in the revitalization of these commercial districts to use the name “Main Street” to describe their programs, according to the following guidelines:
+The National Main Street Center allows local, regional, state, and citywide organizations involved in the revitalization of these commercial districts to use the name “Main Street” to describe their programs, according to the following guidelines:

 Local Main Street Programs' Use of “Main Street” Name

-- Main Street® coordinating programs have sole discretion in determining whether a community may claim to be part of the Main Street® coordinating program, designating communities as such through a selection process.
+• Main Street® coordinating programs have sole discretion in determining whether a community may claim to be part of that Main Street® coordinating program, designating communities as such through a selection process.
 See Enforcement, below.

-- A “self-initiated” or “independent” local program (defined as an organization that utilizes the Main Street Four-Point Approach® but has not been selected to participate in a Main Street® coordinating program) may not use “Main Street” in its organizational name without the express written permission of the National Trust®.
-The Trust may grant permission for the organization to use “Main Street” in its name if it is able to determine with confidence that the local organization works comprehensively in all four areas of the Main Street Four-Point Approach®, with historic preservation as a key principle and practice, has a volunteer governing board and volunteer committees correspond to Main Street's Four Points®, and has paid staff.
+• A “self-initiated” or “independent” local program (defined as an organization that utilizes the Main Street Four-Point Approach® but has not been selected to participate in a statewide or citywide Main Street® program) may not use “Main Street” in its organizational name without the express written permission of the National Trust®.
+The Trust may grant permission for the organization to use “Main Street” in its name if it is able to determine with confidence that the local organization works comprehensively in all four areas of the Main Street Four-Point Approach®, with historic preservation as a key principle and practice, has a volunteer governing board and volunteer committees corresponding to Main Street's Four Points®, and has paid staff.

-- While "self-initiated" or "independent" local programs may not use “Main Street” as part of their organizations' name without permission from the National Trust®, they may state that they utilize or follow the Main Street Approach® in their commercial district revitalization efforts.
-The claim is subject to the same rules of enforcement as using “Main Street” in the organization's name.
+• While "self-initiated" or "independent" local programs may not use “Main Street” as part of their organizations' names without permission from the National Main Street Center®, they may state that they utilize or follow the Main Street Approach® in their commercial district revitalization efforts.
+This claim is subject to the same rules of enforcement as using “Main Street” in the organization's name.

-- The National Trust® permits only officially recognized state, city, and regional Main Street® coordinating programs to use the Main Street® name to describe the organization.
-Click here for a list of recognized Main Street coordinating programs.
+• The National Main Street Center® permits only officially recognized state, city, and regional Main Street® coordinating programs to use the Main Street® name to describe the organization.

-- Statewide, citywide, and regional coordinating Main Street® programs must meet national criteria established by the National Trust for Historic Preservation® in order to use the name “Main Street.”
+• Statewide, citywide, and regional coordinating Main Street® programs must meet national criteria established by the National Main Street Center® in order to use the name “Main Street.”

-1.)
-This includes the phrase Main Street ®, Great American Main Street Awards®, Main Street Four-Point Approach®, National Main Street Center®, National Main Street Institute®, National Main Street Network®, National Town Meeting on Main Street® and National Trust Main Street Center®.
+1) This includes the phrase Main Street ®, Great American Main Street Awards®, Main Street Four Point Approach®, National Main Street Center®, National Main Street Institute®, National Main Street Network®, National Town Meeting on Main Street® and National Trust Main Street Center®.
+Revised December 11, 2013